vectary/vectary.github.io/viewer-api/methods.md

 **Async functions**

-For better performance and user experience, we recommend using `await` before calling API methods as you can see in examples provided for each method.
+For better performance and user experience, we recommend using `await` before calling API methods which return `Promises`.
 More information on async JavaScript functions: https://developers.google.com/web/fundamentals/primers/async-functions

-**Animations**
+**Tweening**

-Selected methods can be used in combination with `animate()` API helper.
-You can add animation to camera movements, change of materials etc. For more information see [API helpers](/helpers?id=animateduration-number-timing-function-draw-function-onfinish-function).
+Some methods can be used in combination with the `animate()` API helper.
+You can add tweening/animation to camera movements, change of materials etc. For more information see [API helpers](/helpers.md).

+You can also use external animation libraries like [GSAP](https://greensock.com/gsap/).

 ## General